 Samuel Flint (1824-75).
-Brewer in Cheap Street.1 Baptised in Newbury Baptist meeting house.
+Brewer in Cheap Street.6 Baptised in Newbury Baptist meeting house.
 Elected to the Council about 1863.
-Brother of Henry Flint, Mayor in 1859 and 1860.2
+Brother of Henry Flint, Mayor in 1859 and 1860.7

-In June 1872 he and his fellow magistrate sentenced Mark Tuck, a notorious drunkard, to four hours in the stocks.
-This is believed to be the last such use of the stocks in the UK.3
+In March 1872, the marriage of Princess Louise, fourth daughter of Queen Victoria, to the future Duke of Argyll was celebrated by a procession and sports.8 In June 1872 The Mayor and fellow magistrate sentenced Mark Tuck, a notorious drunkard, to four hours in the stocks, believed to be the last such use of the stocks in the UK.9